mobtakr/editorjs-parser/README.md

 Run

 ```
-npm install --save-dev @mobtakr/editorjs-parser
+npm install @mobtakr/editorjs-parser
 ```

 ## Editor.js Output

-[Editor.js](https://editorjs.io/) is an a great block styled editor.
+[Editor.js](https://editorjs.io/) is a great block-styled editor.
 It lets you embed a text editor in your application.

-The output of Editor.js is a Json Object like below:
+The output of Editor.js is a JSON Object like below:

 ```
 {